buikema/buikema.github.io/honey-creek-test/README.md

 ### To Do Items

 - continue to tweak responsive images (why are such large photos used on mobile?)
-- adjust figcaption on government photos at larger screen sizes (bigger and more padding by 768px 35.5em)
 - fix avatar image sizes on Firefox
 - link map image to full mapbox page